false

 • How to handle follow up broadcast interviews

-To express your interest in attending, complete the EOI form below.
+To apply to attend, complete the EOI form below.

 If selected and once dates have been confirmed, you will receive a calendar invite and be registered with The Conversation, who will send further details (including link for pre-work form) 3-4 weeks before the date.